DavidNash2024/Win32xx/samples/GDIPlus/Readme.txt

 to add GDI+ support to Windows NT 4.0 SP6, Windows 2000, Windows 98, and Windows Millennium Edition (Windows Me) operating systems.

-Some compilers (including MinGW and Borland versoin 5.5) may not support GDI+.
+Some compilers (including MinGW and Borland version 5.5) may not support GDI+.
 Some Microsoft compilers will require the Platform SDK integrated with it to compile this code.